Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-Is the autoinjector different from the prefilled syringe?
+How does the auto-injector differ from the prefilled syringe?